raybun/handheld.quest/content/posts/steam-deck-copy-microsd-card-contents-to-larger-drive/index.md

 - Steam Deck
 - old microSD card
 - new microSD card (equal in capacity, or larger)
-- USB-C microSD card reader (or a USB-A card reader and a USB-C adaptor)
+- USB-C microSD card reader (or a USB-A card reader and a USB-C adapter)
 - alternatively: a USB-C dock featuring a SD Card Reader (that's what I used)

 **Handy to have, not required**